-However hay meadows’ importance as a natural environment to encourage rare species of flora, insects and fauna has more recently been recognised.
+Despite this hay meadows’ importance as a natural environment within which rare species of flora, insects and fauna are encouraged to grow has now been recognised.
 In the most biodiverse meadows about fifty species of plant are found in just one square metre!
 The preservation of modern wildflower meadows is supported by them being given Site of Special Scientific Interest (SSSI) accreditation or similar levels of protection.

 There are hay meadows throughout the Yorkshire Dales, each with their own unique species of flora.
 The best examples are found in Langstrothdale, Ribblesdale, Arkengarthdale and Swaledale.
-This article is concerned with a visit to the latter.
+This article is concerned with a visit to the meadows near Muker in Swaledale.

 Wildflower meadow management